fredrikfh/TankWars/backend/README.md

 ## CD: Deployment to virtual machine

 The backend is automatically deployed to a virtual machine when a commit is pushed to the main branch.
-The deployment is done by a Gitlab CI server that connects to the VM with SSH and runs the `vm.sh` script.
+The deployment is done by a Gitlab CI server that connects to the VM with SSH and runs the `vm-startup.sh` script.

 The VM is hosted on NTNU (requires VPN) and can be accessed on the following address:
 IP: 10.212.26.72